Ohio proposals would let high schoolers redo pandemic year - WHIZ News

 An separate House bill sponsored by Reps.
 Dontavius Jarrells, D-Columbus, and Brett Hillyer, R-Uhrichsville, would establish a program in which high schoolers could seek their district’s permission to repeat or supplement the courses they took this school year, and pursue additional eligibility for athletics.

-Kentucky already created a similar program for students, and Pennsylvania lawmakers are considering legislation that would let parents choose to have a child repeat a grade.
+Kentucky already created a similar program for students, and Pennsylvania parents might be able to have a child repeat a grade if the governor signs off on legislation that lawmakers passed Thursday.

-It’s unclear how many students around Ohio might voluntarily retake the year.
+It’s unclear how many students around Ohio might voluntarily retake the year if given the opportunity.
 Gregg said he knows of 50 or 60 interested from his and other districts in southern Ohio.
 Many of them are student-athletes, but some say they want a do-over to boost their academic record or have a more normal last year with friends, he said.

 Brenner said he hopes to get the proposal added to the state budget bill being considered this week, but he isn’t sure about the likelihood of success on that.
 Even if the measure doesn’t become law, he said he hopes the proposal “sends a signal to local school districts that, hey, if you’ve got some seniors from last school year who want to repeat, let them repeat.”